Dutch Oven Cinnamon Rolls

 INGREDIENTS:

-Sourdough starter: add 75 grams of sourdough discard to the dough and reduce water by 50ml for a tangy flavor.
+Sourdough option: add 75g of sourdough discard to the dough and reduce milk by 50mL for a tangier flavor.

 Ingredients: